everydaypsalms/everydaypsalms.com/README.md

-# Next.js Static HTML Website
+# everydaypsalms.com

-This is a starter kit for a [Next.js](https://nextjs.org/) static HTML website project.
+everydaypsalms.com static HTML website [Next.js](https://nextjs.org/) source code.

 ## Getting Started

-Here are some steps you may need to take when using this template for the first time:
+Here are some steps you may need to take when working on this code for the first time:

 1. Install [Docker](https://www.docker.com/products/docker-desktop) and [Visual Studio Code](https://code.visualstudio.com/Download).
 1. Open the root folder of this repository in Visual Studio Code.
 Visual Studio Code will ask you to reopen folder in container.
 Say yes to this prompt.